-Inductees for the 2015 class of the Omaha Sports Hall of Fame were announced Wednesday, December 17, 2014.
+Inductees for the 2014 class of the Omaha Sports Hall of Fame were announced Friday, December 13, 2013.
 “It is an outstanding group of inductees, certainly worthy of this recognition” said Dr. Jack Lewis, Co-chair of the Omaha Sports Hall of Fame committee.
-The 2015 inductees are:
+The 2014 inductees are:

-The induction ceremony and banquet for the class of 2015 will take place on Thursday, April 23, 2015 at the Scott Conference Center on the campus of the University of Nebraska Omaha.
+The induction ceremony and banquet for the class of 2014 will take place on Thursday, April 24, 2014 at the Scott Conference Center on the campus of the University of Nebraska Omaha.
 Social hour begins at 6:00 p.m. with the dinner and induction at 7:00 p.m.

 About the Omaha Sports Hall of FameThe Omaha Sports Hall of Fame was founded in 2006 with the goal of providing a permanent place to honor individuals with strong ties to Omaha and who have achieved tremendous success through athletics.
 The Omaha Sports Hall of Fame honors athletes and coaches who have highly excelled on their field of play.
 The Hall welcomes nominations of individuals who are either originally from Omaha or have spent a significant amount of time in the community.